-How To Preach Better Sermons – Your Step-by-Step Guide
+How To Preach Better Sermons: Your Step-By-Step Guide

-how to preach better sermons step by stepThe preachers who preach better sermons are the ones who are always learning, always growing.
+The preachers who preach better sermons are the ones who are always learning, always growing.

 In fact, when Thom Rainer surveyed hundreds of unchurched or newly-churched people he found that 90% chose a church based on the preacher and preaching.